 Members of the 3CPE engage in research from trying to understand the origin of life on earth, to exploring the habitable environments on Mars, to mapping icy satellites and asteroids in order to understand their chemical interactions, to trying to determine how planetary system forms and evolve and diverge, to building cutting-edge instrument to find new planets beyond the solar system and to trace the chemical pathways from the stars to our world.
+The Center supports a new set of projects each year.
+This year's projects can be found below.

 In-Situ Studies of Polyextremophiles Under Ultrahigh Pressure